GilbertMena/li3_twilio/README.md

 li3_twilio
 ==========

-Lithium dataservice to allow for interation with twilio rest api.
+Lithium data source to allow for interation with twilio rest api.